zingale/pyjournal2/README.md

     you will then be prompted if you really want to create the new topic, and if you answer yes, the editor will pop up with a blank entry page in the new topic.

-  - `pyjournal.py continue topic`

-    This will allow you to open yesterday's entry to continue editing it.

   - `pyjournal.py build`